2011 Africa and Middle East Unrest Fast Facts

 February 16, 2011 - Police crack down on protesters as anti-government demonstrations take place in Benghazi.
 Within days, the protests spread to Tripoli and more than 200 people are killed amid the upheaval.

-February 20, 2011 - President Moammar Gadhafi's son, Saif, appears on television and warns that protests may lead to civil war.

-February 22, 2011 - Gadhafi makes a defiant speech, vowing to die a martyr rather than stepping down.
+February 22, 2011 - President Moammar Gadhafi makes a defiant speech, vowing to die a martyr rather than step down.

 February 26, 2011 - The United Nations Security Council imposes sanctions against Libya, including a freeze on Gadhafi's assets.